MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionDirectMembershipRule.md

 # Add-CMDeviceCollectionDirectMembershipRule

 ## SYNOPSIS

-Adds a Direct Rule membership rule to a device collection.
+Add a direct membership rule to a device collection.

 ## SYNTAX